sartaj0/cv_algorithm/FaceSwap/README.md

 ### Crop and Paste face image on the body image

 #### Crop the image
+By using the 68 landmark points crop the faces
 <p float="left">
 	<img src="./images/croped_face.jpg" width="200" />
 	<img src="./images/croped_body.jpg" width="200" />